SamsungSAILMontreal/ForestDiffusion/README.md

 **2023-12-15 update**:

-1. Version 1.0.5 of the Python library now has the option to use an XGBoost data iterator (now used by default); this allows efficient scaling to massive-scale datasets without requiring data duplication!
-With this new feature, we were able to train a ForestFlow on the massive Higgs boson dataset ([n,d]=[11M,21]) in around 2 hours.
+1. There is a new option to use an XGBoost data iterator (now used by default); this allows memory-efficient scaling to massive-scale datasets without requiring data duplication!
+With this new feature, we were able to train a ForestFlow on the massive Higgs boson dataset (21 features, 11M data points) in around 1.5 hours.
 See the memory section below for more details on how to use it.

-2. Version 1.0.5 of the Python library now includes [zero-shot classification](https://arxiv.org/abs/2303.16203).
-You can now use your pre-trained ForestFlow or ForestDiffusion model to classify data!
-This option is only usable when label_y is provided.
+2. You can now use your pre-trained ForestDiffusionModel to classify data using [zero-shot classification](https://arxiv.org/abs/2303.16203)!
+This option is only available when label_y is provided.
 There is evidence that [generative models make better classifiers](https://arxiv.org/abs/2309.16779).
 See the zero-shot classification section below for more details on how to use it.

-4. We did a few bug fixes in script_generation, script_imputation, and the R code.
-We also have a new metric from classifiers predicting real from fake data.
+3. We did a few bug fixes in script_generation, script_imputation, and the R code.
+We also have a new metric based on classifiers trying to distinguish real from fake data.

 **2023-11-23 update**: ForestFlow is now part of the wonderful TorchCFM (Conditional Flow Matching) library.
 This library is the most extensive library that exists on flow-matching! 😻 It now contains an [in-depth notebook](https://github.com/atong01/conditional-flow-matching/tree/main/examples/tabular) showing how to manually implement the ForestFlow method step by step.
 If you want to understand or even build upon our method 🙌, I highly recommend checking it out!